 Good for WordPress sites

-Bluehost is a good option for WordPress because their new Bluerock platform is a WordPress focused control panel offering an integrated experience with WordPress websites.
+Bluehost is a good option for WordPress because its new Bluerock platform is a WordPress focused control panel offering an integrated experience with WordPress websites.

 Installing WordPress is a breeze, you can either go through the 1-click automatic WordPress installation process, or you can get WordPress installed on account set up when you sign up.